Skip to content

 newtestcreatedscreen

-Click on the Record button to display the Select an Application to Record dialog:
+Click the Record button to display the Select an Application to Record dialog:

 sar_dialog_swt

-Choose the Test Java SWT Application from the list of running applications, change the library selection from Auto to UI Automation and SWT and click Select.
+Choose Test Java SWT Application from the list of running applications, change the library selection from Auto to UI Automation and SWT, and click Select.

-Now in the sample application click on some of the SWT controls.
-Rapise will record the actions:
+Now, in the sample application, click some of the SWT controls.
+Rapise will record your actions:

 rad_swt